nrfconnect/sdk-nrf/samples/openthread/coap_client/README.rst

 * For the Minimal Thread Device variant, set :file:`overlay-mtd.conf`.
 * For the Multiprotocol Bluetooth LE extension, set :file:`overlay-multiprotocol_ble.conf`.
+* For the Device Firmware Upgrade extension, set :file:`overlay-dfu_support.conf`.
+  Because the Device Firmware Upgrade is performed over Bluetooth LE, you must also enable the Multiprotocol Bluetooth LE extension.

 See :ref:`cmake_options` for instructions on how to add this option.
 For more information about using configuration overlay files, see :ref:`zephyr:important-build-vars` in the Zephyr documentation.